-PhD students who receive a grade below B- in a course will be placed on probation.
+PhD students who receive a grade below B- in a course will receive an academic warning.
 The director of the PhD program and advisor will be notified.
 A hearing including the advisor and the program director will be held to review the student's academic performance and any possible remediation.
-A second hearing will be called after a student receives a second grade lower than B- with the possibility of dismissal.
+A second hearing will be called after a student receives a second grade lower than B- with the possibility of discontinuation from the program.